Sonic Advance: Reception

 Certain elements received more mixed responses.
-GameSpot felt that Sonic Advance lacked polish, and criticized the difficult special stages.
-IGNs only criticism was the presence of problems from earlier games, such as "an inviting stretch of roadway that begs to have your character blaze across it at top speed, only to have a spike strip jab you in the feet somewhere in the middle".
-Nintendo World Report thought the game was too short and criticized the exclusion of the Super Sonic replay mode from earlier games.
-Reviews for the N-Gage version were mixed; GameSpot criticized its choppy frame rate and encouraged readers to buy the superior GBA version instead.
-IGN agreed and felt the N-Gage's vertical screen and omission of the multiplayer modes had a negative impact on the ported version.
-Overall, reviewers felt Sonic Advance was a solid addition to the Sonic franchise.
-Nintendo World Report felt the game was not perfect, but was still a game that "deserves a spot in your GBA case".
-IGN agreed, and stated the game successfully recaptured the spirit of classic Sonic gameplay while feeling unique and taking advantage of the GBA's capabilities.
+Torres felt that Sonic Advance lacked polish, and criticized the difficult special stages.
+Harris's only criticism was the presence of problems from earlier games, such as "an inviting stretch of roadway that begs to have your character blaze across it at top speed, only to have a spike strip jab you in the feet somewhere in the middle".
+Helgeson and Cole thought the game was too short, and Cole criticized the exclusion of the Super Sonic replay mode from earlier games.
+Greg Sewart of EGM similarly thought the game had too few levels, and deemed the multiplayer games insufficiently compelling for sustained interest.
+Keil considered the game too easy, supposing that experienced Sonic players would finish it on their first attempt.
+He added that the Chao Garden mode was initially a fun diversion, but quickly grew tedious.

+Reviews for the N-Gage version were mixed; Alex Navarro of GameSpot criticized its choppy frame rate and encouraged readers to buy the superior GBA version instead.
+Chadd Chambers of IGN agreed and felt the N-Gage's vertical screen and omission of the multiplayer modes had a negative impact on the ported version.